tango-controls/tango-kernel-followup/2018-07-06/Minutes.md

 Tango Kernel camp: Date must be specified, suitable option for is a few days in between late September - earlry October; places: SOLARIS; DESY; ESRF

+IKhokhriakov suggested to create a doodle poll to define place and/or dates.